The Eraser: Reception

 On the review aggregator site Metacritic, The Eraser has a score of 76/100, indicating "generally favourable reviews".
-Reviewing The Eraser for NME, Louis Patterson praised Yorke's vocals and wrote: "Some will mourn its lack of viscera; its coldness; its reluctance to rock.
+In NME, Louis Patterson praised Yorke's vocals and wrote: "Some will mourn its lack of viscera; its coldness; its reluctance to rock.
 But it's yet another revealing glimpse into Yorke's cryptic inner-world, and one that has the courage not to hide its political message in code."
 Rob Sheffield of Rolling Stone said: "These aren't Radiohead songs, or demos for Radiohead songs.
 They're something different, something we haven't heard before ...
-It's intensely beautiful, yet it explores the kind of emotional turmoil that makes the angst of [Radiohead albums] OK Computer or The Bends sound like kid stuff."
+It's intensely beautiful, yet it explores the kind of emotional turmoil that makes the angst of [Radiohead albums] sound like kid stuff."

+David Fricke said "the most striking thing about The Eraser is the high, clear sound of Yorke's voice, virtually free of the milky reverb he favours on Radiohead records".
 PopMatters wrote: "The Eraser isn't a masterpiece, but it's much more than solo-project divergence.
 Yorke has stayed focused and created a tight album that draws on its predecessors without being held to or afraid of them."
+The Los Angeles Times critic Ann Powers found that "like all of Yorke's best work, [The Eraser] finds its strength in the spaces where words and music dissolve, only to form something new".

 In The Guardian, Alexis Petridis wrote that The Eraser "offers a plethora of low-key delights", but "you can't help imagining what it might have sounded like if Yorke had turned it over to Radiohead".
+Another Guardian critic, Kitty Empire, wrote that Yorke had "a fluent and unexpectedly convincing way with a laptop, coaxing faux-analogue sonar bloops, crackles and snaps out of digital gear".
+She cited "The Clock", "And It Rained All Night" and "Atoms for Peace" as high points and called the album "a qualified success".
 The Village Voice praised Yorke's vocals, but found that "without the hooks of his inspirations or [Radiohead's] density, the results offer pleasantries where they could provoke profound unpleasantries".
 Pitchfork wrote that The Eraser is "strikingly beautiful and thuddingly boring in maddeningly equal measure".
 Writing in MSN Music, Robert Christgau found the themes "overstated" and the music "tastefully decorated click-and-loop".
 In 2019, Uproxx named it Yorke's best solo album, saying it "comes closest to having the heft of an actual Radiohead album ...
-Many of these tracks are as memorable as anything that Radiohead put out at around the same time."

-The Eraser was named the 15th-best album of 2006 by NME, the 30th by The Observer, and the 34th by Rolling Stone.
+Many of these tracks are as memorable as anything that Radiohead put out at around the same time."The Eraser was named the 15th-best album of 2006 by NME, the 30th by The Observer, and the 34th by Rolling Stone.
 It was nominated for the 2006 Mercury Prize and the 2007 Grammy Award for Best Alternative Music Album.
 It is certified gold in the UK, Canada and Japan.